jemurphyuk/database_basics/README.md

 - Important notes
     - changes will travel with you if you don't commit them
     - must commit all changes before switching branches
+### Merging branch with master
+- pull request on github
+- merge pull request to realign with master